Lumiwealth/lumibot/README.md

   ```python
   my_strategy = MyStrategy("my_strategy", budget, broker, sleeptime=2)
   ```
+- parameters: a dictionary that contains keyword arguments passed to the constructor.
+  These keyords arguments will be passed to the `self.initialize()` lifecycle method
 - is_backtesting: A boolean that indicates whether the strategy is run in live trading or in backtesting mode.
 - portfolio_value: indicates the actual values of shares held by